bevry/taskgroup/README.md

 Often at times, we want to execute multipe things and wait for the completion.
 TaskGroup makes this easy with the other class, `TaskGroup`.

-We simply create a `TaskGroup` and add out Tasks to it!
+We simply create a `TaskGroup` and add our Tasks to it!

 ``` javascript
 var TaskGroup = require('taskgroup').TaskGroup